chmouel/snazy/README.md

 % kubectl log pod|snazy -f warning -f error
 ```

-will only show warning and error fro the log.
+Will only show warning and error from the log.

 You can customize the time printed with the `-t` option which respect the
 [`strftime`](https://man7.org/linux/man-pages/man3/strftime.3.html) format
 strings.

+You can do your own field matching with the -k/--json-keys, it accepts the
+field `msg`, `level` and `ts`.
+Those fields target a key in json to be used for
+parsing.
+The value should be:

+* `msg`: The message text (string)
+* `level`: The log level (eg: info) (string)
+* `ts`: The timestamp, a float or a datetime

+If any of those are missing the parser will fails.

 ## Shell completions

-Shell completions is available for most shells in the [misc/completions](./misc/completions) and it should be automatically installed with the aur/brew package.
+Shell completions are available for most shells in the [misc/completions](./misc/completions) and it should be automatically installed with the aur/brew package.

 ## FAQ

-- I have seen a tool like that before with another stupid name?
+* I have seen a tool like that before with another stupid name?
 I used to have a python script that does the same and more called
-  ([sugarjazy](https://github.com/chmouel/sugarjazy)) but I wanted to experiment with Rust so I called this one
+  ([sugarjazy](https://github.com/chmouel/sugarjazy)) but I wanted to experiment with Rust, so I called this one
   [snazy](https://www.urbandictionary.com/define.php?term=snazy).
-- You missed a z to snazzy... true that... but snazy is easier to google than snazzy :p
+* You missed a z to snazzy.
+True that.
+But snazy is easier to google than snazzy :p
-- Why rust?
-Good question, it seems the kids like it but i still don't get it,
+* Why rust?
+Good question, it seems the kids like it, but I still don't get it,
-  maybe one day I will but it really take a few years to dig a programming
+  maybe one day I will, but it really takes a few years to dig a programming
   language.
-- I have seen some of this code already 🤨, yep being a noob i much digged
+* I have seen some of this code already 🤨, yep being a noob I much digged
-  into the source code of (the super duper great)
+  into the source code of (the super-duper great)
   [sharkdp/fd](https://github.com/sharkdp/fd)

 ## Copyright